kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 Please check the "server" entries in /jffs/etc/ntp.conf.
 You want to replace those ip address with a time server near you.
 Preferrably put some stratum 1 servers there.

 ### Uninstall
+* remove the lines you added to /jffs/scripts/post-mount and /jffs/scripts/services-start
 * `rm /jffs/bin/ntpd`
 * `rm /jffs/bin/ntpq`
 * `rm /jffs/bin/ntpstats.sh`